 Ceilings

 Repair category 1

-Notes Shrinkage cracking was noted however within the limitations of our inspection, no significant defects were noted.
+Notes Within the limitations of our inspection no significant defects were noted.
+Staining was noted, however when tested was found to be dry.
+This area should be monitored.
+See Roofing section.

 Internal walls

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.